 - Outlook does not provide an option to delete multiple folders simultaneously.
 You can only remove folders one at a time.

-How to permanently delete emails from Outlook
+How to permanently remove emails from Outlook

 How to delete emails from search results